 It's important to note that all intact dogs female dogs (non-spayed) go through these hormonal fluctuations after their heat cycle ends, in some females though their bodies get more confused and cause more significant symptoms.

 If the female dog managed to breed and mate successfully with a male dog, her changes are likely due to pregnancy, but if the female dog was away from male dogs and is not expecting puppies, then her changes are due to a phantom pregnancy.

-As the days go by, once the female dog's body realizes that pregnancy didn't occur, her hormones will therefore return to normal levels and every thing goes back to normal, something that can take anywhere in between 4 and 6 weeks.
+As the days go by, once the female dog's body realizes that pregnancy didn't occur, her hormones will return to normal levels and every thing goes back to normal, something that can take anywhere from 4 to 6 weeks.